captainvogon/yt-virality/README.md

-# Predicting YouTube Virality: A Statistical Analysis of YouTube Metrics
+# Predicting YouTube Virality: A Statistical Analysis of YouTube Trends

 ## Introduction

 With the rapid growth of online video platforms such as YouTube, millions of videos are uploaded every day.
 However, only a small percentage of these videos become viral - receiving a very large number of views, likes, and comments within a short period.
 Understanding why certain videos go viral while others do not is an important problem in statistics and data analysis.
 Viral videos often depend on multiple factors such as viewer engagement, upload timing, video duration, and channel popularity.

-The goal of this project is to analyse YouTube trending video metrics using a full statistical pipeline - spanning descriptive statistics, probability distributions, Monte Carlo simulation, statistical inference, dimensionality reduction, clustering, and time series analysis - to identify patterns associated with video virality and determine which factors most strongly influence a video's popularity.
+The goal of this project is to analyse YouTube trending video metrics using a full statistical pipeline to identify patterns associated with video virality and determine which factors most strongly influence a video's popularity.

 This project was completed as part of the course **PHY5132/6132/AOE5132 - Statistics and Data Analysis**.